CIDARLAB/clotho3/clotho3-web/README.md

         - down -> autocompletes
         - enter -> submit
     - reset autocomplete detail when changing
-    - animate showing + hiding
+    - animate showing + hiding -- use $animate
     - autocomplete
         - use cache for results?
         - $timeout sending to 50ms?